Hawai’i Weekend Getaway: How to See the Best on a Big Island Road Trip

 Budget tip: be sure to check Groupon for deals on experiences like this!

-Grab Dinner and Taste Local Beer at Kona Brewery
+Grab Dinner and Local Beer at Kona Brewing Co

 We decided to celebrate with my birthday dinner at the brewery back in Kona.
 You can build your own beer tasting flight from the menu and I definitely enjoyed a break from all the PNW IPAs.
 We sat on the patio outside and the warm island air was so nice.
 It was a great end to a day full of adventures.

-Day 3 – Hiking at South Point, Volcanoes National Park, & Turtles at Black Sand Beach
+DAY 3 – Hiking at South Point, Volcanos National Park, & Turtles at Black Sand Beach

 Start with Breakfast by the Sea